mendix/docs/content/apidocs-mxsdk/apidocs/permissions-api.md

 ## 1 Introduction

 {{% alert type="warning" %}}
-The AppCloudServices module has now been removed from the Mendix App Store and this API is therefore deprecated.
+The AppCloudServices module has now been removed from the Mendix Marketplace and this API is therefore deprecated.
 {{% /alert %}}

 The Permissions API enables retrieving the [user roles](/refguide/user-roles) a specific user has in your application.
 There are several ways in which the roles granted to a user in an application can be changed: